good-lly/S3mini/README.md

 ## Security Notes

 - The library masks sensitive information (access keys, session tokens, etc.) when logging.
-- Always protect your AWS credentials and avoid hardcoding them in your application(!!!)
+- Always protect your AWS credentials and avoid hard-coding them in your application (!!!).
+Use environment variables.
 Use environment variables or a secure vault for storing credentials.
 - Ensure you have the necessary permissions to access the S3 bucket and perform operations.
 - Be cautious when using multipart uploads, as they can incur additional costs if not managed properly.
 - Authors are not responsible for any data loss or security breaches resulting from improper usage of the library.
+- If you find a security vulnerability, please report it to us directly via email.
+For more details, please refer to the [SECURITY.md](SECURITY.md) file.

 ## Contributions welcomed!